-There’s also the Piscine de la Butte aux Cailles (13th) in a 1920’s building, fed by an underground spring.
+There’s the Piscine de la Butte aux Cailles (13th) in a 1920s building, fed by an underground spring.
 For those days when I need more modern facilities, Piscine Les Halles-Suzanne Berlioux (1st), located in the shopping mall in the center of Paris is a great option.
-The popular Josephine Baker (13th) pool on the Seine is reopening after some regular maintenance work and the recent flood.
+The popular Josephine Baker (13th) pool lets you swim and lounge right on the Seine River.

 The Coolest Pools Just Outside of Paris